skfareeduddin/mfa_forced_alignment/README.md

 ---

 ## Observations
 - MFA successfully aligned all audio files.
-- Minor warnings due to single speaker processing, but they did not affect alignment quality.
+- The automation script ensures consistent, repeatable results and reduces manual effort.
+- Dynamic path detection allows this script to run seamlessly on any system.
-- Viewing results in **Praat** allowed clear visualization of word and phoneme boundaries.
+- Viewing results in Praat provided a clear visual representation of word and phoneme boundaries.
+- Minor warnings (due to single-speaker data) did not impact alignment quality.

 ---